mapattacker/network/influence_central.rst

   # (3, 0.14365680615680618),
   # (32, 0.13827561327561325)]

-**Subsets** We can define subsets of source and target nodes to compute betweenness centrality.
+**Subsets**.
+We can define subsets of source and target nodes to compute betweenness centrality.

 .. code:: python